 To see why the paradox occurs, consider what happens when link BC is added.
 One of the 3 units taking route ABD notices that travel time on link BC is 12 and time on link CD is 30.
 This total of 42 minutes is better than the 53 minutes the unit is suffering in link BD, so the unit replaces link BD in its route by the sequence BCD.
-At this point, one of the units taking link AC observes it can reduce its delay in getting to C by replacing link AC (delay 53 minutes) with the two links AB and BC (delay of BB0 of BB1 and BB2.
+At this point, one of the units taking link AC observes it can reduce its delay in getting to C by replacing link AC (delay 53 minutes) with the two links AB and BC (delay of 30 + 12= 42).
 Unfortunately (and this is the cause of Braess's paradox), neither of the units that switched took into account the effect of their actions on the rest of the population.
-The switches increased the load on links BB2 and BB3 and BB4 travel time of everyone.
+The switches increased the load on links AB and CD, two links for which increased volume dramatically increases the travel time of everyone.
 The general result is, when individuals each maximize their own objective function, the obvious overall objective function is not necessarily maximized.
 Braess Paradox is a variation of the Prisoner's Dilemma.
-If the travelers "cooperate" with each other and avoid link BC5, then all travelers would be better off.
+If the travelers "cooperate" with each other and avoid link BC, then all travelers would be better off.